 If it’s a meeting with a friend, meeting middle way or alternating between easy for you and easy for him is fair.

 Once they fail to show up in a timely fashion, whenever possible start doing whatever you had planned doing without waiting.

 So if you are sitting at a diner table, order.
-If waiting outside office for lunch, go by yourself.
+If waiting outside the office for lunch, go by yourself.
 If you are at a meeting, start the meeting without them.

-Once people join the meeting late they will feel they have been marginalized and might try to grab attention back.
+Once people join the meeting later they will feel they have been marginalized and might try to grab attention back.
 They might say “sorry I was very busy”.
 Or they might try to interrupt your speech with some made up stuff like “sorry I was busy, where can I sit”.

 Don’t dignify their excuse or you are giving them power back.